How to Choose Bathroom Wallpaper

 Borrow from Nature

 Wallpaper with a graphic nature-inspired print gives a sense of depth in this new-meets-old powder room.
-Placed above tall wainscoting, the wall treatment evokes vintage style when paired with a branch-framed mirror, brass faucet, and antique washbasin.
+Placed above tall wainscoting, the wall treatment evokes vintage style when paired with a branch-framed mirror, brass faucet, and antique-style washbasin.
+The wainscoting also helps protect the wallpaper from damage such as splashes from the sink or condensation from pipes.

 Top It Off

-Grass cloth offers subtle color and texture to a bathroom with small square footage.
+While grass cloth offers subtle color and texture to a bathroom with small square footage, the woven layers are prime for collecting water that could harbor dangerous mold and mildew.
 In spaces prone to splashes and steam, faux variations offer the same look but are easier to maintain.

 Continue a Color Scheme